Can you cure a toxic work environment?

 As a leader, supporting and implementing policies and initiatives that support balance in your organization can positively impact a large number of employees.

 Although it may seem basic, communication is something that many organizations fail to master.
-If you need some help improving communication in your company, check out this guide to communication we published recently.
+If you need some help improving communication in your company, check out this piece on effective communication.